 Mr Thomas Carroll

-Mr Hayes has both a private and an NHS practice at The Royal Marsden.
+Professor Hayes has both a private and an NHS practice at The Royal Marsden.
 He is a Consultant General Surgeon and Surgical Oncologist on the Sarcoma Unit and the Skin Unit.
-Mr Hayes has a specialist practice in soft-tissue sarcoma and advanced melanoma, and operates on over 150 cases of sarcoma and another 150 of cases of advanced malignant melanoma a year.
-Mr Hayes was awarded a Hunterian Professorship in 2002 for his research into angiogenesis as a therapeutic approach for cancer and he has published widely in the fields of sarcoma and melanoma.
+Professor Hayes has a specialist practice in soft-tissue sarcoma and advanced melanoma, and operates on over 150 cases of sarcoma and another 150 of cases of advanced malignant melanoma a year.
+Professor Hayes was awarded a Hunterian Professorship in 2002 for his research into angiogenesis as a therapeutic approach for cancer and he has published widely in the fields of sarcoma and melanoma.